Saturn226/Saturn226.github.io/_posts/2018-10-15-from_the_ashes_a_second_look_at_a_code_challenge.markdown

 Hit a github endpoint, and print its data.

 I was confident.
-So very *confident*, just over the moon!
+So *very* confident, just over the moon!

 It was pretty open ended.
 So I had many choices to make on how to do it.
 Javascript or Ruby?
 I could use Ruby.
 Bust out the Faraday gem and feel smart for doing something thats more obviously better suited for Javascript.
 Or...just use Javascript.

-VanillaJS or Use a fancy library?
+VanillaJS or use a fancy library?
 I didnt wan't to blow this.
 I have overly complicated things before, which led to failure.
 K.I.S.S (keep it simple sweetie) This program should be easily extendable.
 What if we pair on it?
 The less breaking points the better.
 Lets keep it vanilla and I can show my knowledge of javascript as well.
 Sound logic!
 I was going to test the entire program.
 I had been learning how to write tests in ruby.
 Ill do the same in Javascript.
 (Also sound logic?)

 Lets first say, testing in Javascript and Ruby are nothing alike and I still havent figured out how to do it.
 That will be for another day.
 But I did try!
-Unfortunately this made my simple program even more simple.
+Unfortunately with no tests,  my simple program was now even more simple.

 So I started my project the same way any great project starts.
 With create-react-app!
 Then deleted all the react code.
 This isnt a react app silly!
 We are keeping it simple!
+I just love a good hot reload!

 ```
 import fetch from "isomorphic-fetch"